-Among the best camping stoves, you will find everything from hefty grills to featherweight pocket systems.
+Among the best camping stoves, you’ll find everything from hefty grills to featherweight pocket systems.
 The variety is seemingly endless.
-When it comes to size and weight there are a few things to note.
+When it comes to size and weight, there are a few things to note.

 First, the lighter a stove, the less stable it will be.
 Second, the smaller a stove, the less surface area you’ll have to cook on, limiting the size of your cookware.
 This is especially true of backpacking stoves.
-When it comes to car camping systems, weight is less of an issue than size; just make sure it fits into your trunk!
+On the other hand, when it comes to car camping systems weight isn’t an issue.
+Just make sure it fits in your trunk!

 FAQ for Camping Stoves

 How long does camp stove fuel last?

 The lifespan of a fuel canister can be measured in hours, days, or meals.
-Now, depending on the size of the canister, your camping altitude, and how hot you run the flame, that number can range drastically.
+Now, depending on the size of the canister, camping altitude, and how hot you run the flame, that number can range drastically.

 Take Jetboil’s IsoPro canisters.
 These canisters come in 100g, 230g, and 450g.
-The 100g canister is good for roughly 10-14 meals, or 3-5 days.
-The 230g is said to offer three hours of fuel under perfect conditions, or about 7-10 days.
-Finally, the 450g will give you between two weeks and a month.
+The 100g canister is good for roughly 10-14 meals or 3-5 days.
+The 230g is said to offer three hours of fuel under perfect conditions or about 7-10 days.
+Finally, the 450g will provide you with between two weeks and a month of use.